linroger/Wealth-of-Nations/Financial Instruments/Lecture Notes/Lecture Note 8 American Options.md

 - **Question**: Should you ever exercise an American Call option on a non dividend paying stock before maturity?
 - **Example**: You own a 3 month Call option with K = 100.
 Today S = 105.
-If you exercise, you gain$5 = S − K$.
-If you wait one more day, you may get more as the price may increase.
+- If you exercise you gain $5 = S − K$.
+	- If you wait one more day, you may get more as the price may increase.
 But you may also lose.
 - Should you exercise now or wait until maturity?
 - If you sell the option, you get$C(S, K, 0, T)$today.
 If you exercise, you get$S − K$.